caleb765landis/caleb765landis/README.md

 ## Howdy! 👋
 My name is Caleb Landis, and I am a full stack developer.
 I just recently graduated from IUPUI with a B.A. in Applied Computer Science with a minor in Game Design & Development.
 I've spent time as a lab instructor for the first two introductory computer science classes at IUPUI, and I've also graded for a fundamental web development course as well.
 My philosophy is you finally know something when you're able to teach it.
 That means I believe my experience as a teaching assistant was not only beneficial for my students, but for me as well.

 I currently live in Pleasant Grove, Utah, and I am looking for new career opportunities!
 Please feel free to reach out for an interview or just to connect.
+To see my full resume, you can find the pdf in [this repository](./CalebLandisResume.pdf).

-If you'd like to see my full resume, you can find the pdf in [this repository](./CalebLandisResume.pdf).
+If you'd like to learn more about me, visit my [personal portfolio website](https://portfolio-caleb765landis.vercel.app/).

 I have a very extensive list of projects from my time at IUPUI and beyond.
 These projects tend to fit into three categories: Software Engineering, Web Development, and Game Development.
 Below is a grid of all my repositories organized by these three categories, with each category ordered by relevancy in descending order.
 My favorite projects are also pinned on my GitHub profile page.